 Effectively AWS cloud security is having clear visibility of who is doing what inside your AWS cloud environment and if you have not given permission to a user who may be violating your security being notified in an effective and efficient way.

 Where perimeter security focusses upon securing the edge of the network, Cloud Security encompasses all assets within that environment, mitigating similar threats and vulnerabilities as on-premise environments incur.
 As a consequence of this, the traditional methodology of CIA; Confidentially, Integrity and Availability, are still very much relevant.
 However, many businesses fail to adequately secure their cloud environments, instead believing that the Cloud provider themselves are responsible for that element.
 This is not the case, though explains why cloud security is overlooked, immature and misunderstood.

-In the past, organisations either retain all security responsibilities in house, or worked with a end to end manage service provider, the move to the public cloud has created a sense of being secure when you systems are hosted with a multi-billion dollar company, but this sense of security is false.
-The Public Cloud Providers do not provide end to end security, they only secure what belongs to them, the core infrastructure, not the systems or data held on them.
+In the past, organisations either retain all security responsibilities in house, or worked with an end-to-end manage service provider.
+The move to the public cloud has created a sense of being secure when your systems are hosted with a multi-billion dollar company, but this sense of security is false.
+The Public Cloud Providers do not provide end-to-end security; they only secure what belongs to them, the core infrastructure, not the systems or data held on them.

 The responsibility of data ownership always resides with the data owner, rather than the Public Cloud Provider, and ultimately, GDPR and other laws apply to yourself and they will not be held liable in the event of a breach.

 AWS has stated that the security is a ‘job zero’ which means it is everybody’s responsibility to keep data safe.